-Through Our Special Membership Plan Citade!
-Membership - Proven by thousands of satisfied club members because . . .
+Through Our Special Membership Plan Citadel Membership - Proven by thousands of satisfied club members because

-- YOU DECIDE ON YOUR PURCHASES Buy as few or as many tapes as you want.
-FREEDOM OF SELECTION - Virtually any - FREEDOM OF SELECTION VITUALLY ANY tape, on any label, by any artist is available.
+- YOU DECIDE ON YOUR PURCHASES Buy as few or as many tapes as you want . - FREEDOM OF SELECTION -Virtually any - FREEDOM OF SELECTION Virtually any tape, on any label, by any artist is available.
 FREE!
-COMPLETE TAPE CATALOG With membership you receive this current catalog of all Atrack steren tapes.

-log of all 4-track stereo tapes.

-• PROMPT SERVICE - Many orders are shipped the day received rarely later than the next several days.
+COMPLETE TAPE CATALOG With membership you receive this current cata- - log of all 4-track stereo tapes.
+PROMPT SERVICE Many orders are shipped the day received ... rarely later than the next several days.

-than the next several days.

-100% GUARANTEE - All tapes are guaranteed factory fresh and free of defects.
+than the next several days. • 100% GUARANTEE - All tapes are guar-anteed factory fresh and free of defects.
 (Special!
 All LP records also available under your Citadel Tape membership.)
-Membership dues is \$4.00 a year . . a nominal amount when you consider that as a CITADEL MEMBER BUYING TAPES AT DISCOUNT PRICES, YOUR DUES WILL BE PAID FOR WITH VIRTUALLY THE FIRST PURCHASE YOU MAKE THROUGH THE CLUB.
+Membership dues is \$4.00 a year . . . a nominal amount when you consider that as a CITADEL MEMBER BUYING TAPES AT DISCOUNT PRICES, YOUR DUES WILL BE PAID FOR WITH VIRTUALLY THE FIRST PURCHASE YOU MAKE THROUGH THE CIUB Additional savings mount un permitting CLUB.
 Additional savings mount up, permitting you to buy more tapes on your tape budget.
 Try membership for 30 days.
 If not completely satisfied, your dues will be refunded immediately.
 Complete the coupon below, include your \$4.00 yearly dues and upon receipt we shall forward all membership material to you.

-division Citadel Record Club TR 35 545 Fifth Avenue, New York, N.Y.
+divisio n Citadel Record Club TR 35

+545 Fitth Aven ue, New York, N.Y.
 10017

 Name

 Street